Personal story of becoming a software developer

 I was lucky to have a lot of drive and motivation for knowing the misery of working a truly terrible job for so many years and wanting to make something out of nothing.

-It also requires a lot of interest towards the thing you are trying to learn.
+It also requires a lot of interest in the thing you are trying to learn.

 For me, when it came to software development, it all came back to thinking that software developers were some kind of wizards, and I wanted to crack open that spell.